-Players not capable of play, e.g. players not able to walk on two legs, players not able to stand, or players with obvious malfunctions are not permitted to participate in the game.
+Players not capable of play (e.g. players not able to walk on two legs, players not able to stand, or players with obvious malfunctions) are not permitted to participate in the game.
 They must be removed from the field.
 It is up to the referee to judge whether a player is capable of play.
 The referee may ask the team leader of a player suspected to be incapable of play to demonstrate playing ability at any time.
+A field player that is not able to get back into a stable standing or walking posture from a fall within 20 seconds will be removed from the field for 30 seconds removal penalty and has to reenter the field according to 3.3.